icon-project/icon-sdk-python/README.md

 #### Returns

-The private key in hexadecimal
+Hex string of the private key

 #### Example